KOLHAPUR TOURISM GUIDE:

 Best Time To Visit: April To June And September To October

-A Kolhapur is situated along the banks of the river Panchaganga to the east of Sahyadri mountain ranges, and forms a part of the southwestern Maharashtra.
+A Kolhapur is situated along the banks of the river Panchaganga to the east of Sahyadri mountain ranges, and forms a part of southwestern Maharashtra.
 This city is surrounded from all directions by rivers, to the east Krishna Ganiki, to the west Shiva and Mayuri, the south Veda and Yaksha and to the north Krishna and Warana.
 Kolhapur is also known as “The Varanasi Of The South”.

-It was the capital of the former Princely State – the Kolhapur branch of the ‘Chhatrapatis’ – and seat of the British residency for the Deccan States.
+It was the capital of the former Princely State – the Kolhapur branch of the ‘Chhatrapatis’ – and the seat of the British residency for the Deccan States.
 Its antiquity is revealed by the Brahmapuri knoll overlooking the Panchganga River and by the ancient artifacts and Roman coins discovered there.
 It was an early center of Buddhism.

 Impact of Hinduism

 However, the Hindu influence is strongly visible in its 9th century Mahalakshmi temple.
 Other important places known for their specialization in the district are: Ichalkaranji for hand and power looms, Hupari for silver ornaments, and Kapshi for leather goods.

 Narsinh Wadi, Wadi Ratnagiri, and Bahubali town are places of religious importance.
 In 1945, archaeological excavations near a hill in Kolhapur revealed the ruins of an ancient town dating back to the Roman civilization.